 Disclosure: This post may contain affiliate links.
 If you purchase an item that I link to then I will make a small commission, at no extra cost to you.

 If you are keen to embark on a gastronomic vacation, you could do far worse than heading to the big smoke.
 London is home to tens of Michelin starred restaurants worthy of the praise.
 For many years, Britain was ridiculed for its lack of cuisine flair.
 However, nowadays English cookery has taken fusion elements from French, Asian and European cuisines to create a unique set of flavours that warrants exploration.
-From the scientific gourmet cuisine of Heston Blumenthal and the classic French cuisine of Raymond Blanc, many top chefs have made England their base.
+From the scientific gourmet cuisine of Heston Blumenthal and the traditional bottomless brunches of London, many top chefs have made England their base.
+You can get literally anything in London and there are many restaurants that have amazing vegetarian and vegan menus.
 If you are after a feast for the senses, take a trip to London to check out these top eateries.

 Alexander The Great

 If you love Greek food and you are heading to NW1, it’s time to book yourself a table at Alexander the Great.
 This traditional classic taverna style eatery is relatively informal and relaxed; a far cry from the stuffier and more formal restaurants in the capital.
 The staff are renowned for being friendly and full of greek hospitality.
 Service is swift and the wine list is excellent.
 The food itself is unique in that it takes a Cypriot slant on greek grub.
 You could choose the classic houmous to start or maybe a more adventurous louvi, a dish of black eyed beans and spinach, is what you’re after.
 To tickle your Mediterranean taste buds, go for something like the pork and potatoes greek staple of afelia for your main.
 If you are a vegetarian, the veggie moussaka or stuffed vine leaves are exceptional.
 The menu is vast and the food is out of this world.

 Mr Todiwala’s Kitchen